HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

   )
 }}

+So, what happens when our display abilities exceed their limits?
+This is, in fact, the case today, as can be seen with wide gamut displays.

 In Safari 10, released in 2017, Apple added support for P3 color images.
 The new `lab()` and `lch()` coordinate systems were added to CSS in order to support the full available gamut space, based on the [CIELAB model](https://en.wikipedia.org/wiki/CIELAB_color_space#Cylindrical_model).
 They are perceptually uniform, allowing us to express colors we could not previously (and defining what to do if support is lacking).
 Support for these first shipped in Safari 15 in September 2021.

 The fuller gamut space and better perceptual uniformity of `lab()` and `lch()` also allow us to more easily focus on new color functions like `color-mix()`, which takes two colors and returns the result of mixing them in a specified color space by a specified amount.

 Interop 2022 took up <a hreflang="en" href="https://wpt.fyi/results/css/css-color?label=master&label=experimental&product=chrome&product=firefox&product=safari&aligned&view=interop&q=label%3Ainterop-2022-color">189 tests</a> around these items with a goal of prioritizing good interoperability.
-Safari began pretty well out ahead and has only improved - both Firefox and Chrome have made steady improvements, but they're still quite a bit behind in this area.
-One challenge, inevitably, is that much lower-level support (<a hreflang="en" href="https://youtu.be/eHZVuHKWdd8?t=906">throughout the underlying graphics library, rendering pipeline, etc</a>) is also built to deal in sRGB, so adding support is not easy.
+Safari began pretty well out ahead and has only improved—both Firefox and Chrome have made steady improvements, but they're still quite a bit behind in this area.
+One challenge, inevitably, is that much lower-level support—<a hreflang="en" href="https://youtu.be/eHZVuHKWdd8?t=906">throughout the underlying graphics library, rendering pipeline, etc.</a>—is also built to deal in sRGB, so adding support is not easy.

 {{ figure_markup(
   image="color-spaces-and-functions-wpt-dashboard.png",
-  caption="Color spaces and functions WPT dashboard.", description="TODO.", width=719,
+  caption='Color spaces and functions WPT dashboard.<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-color&stable">Web Platform Tests</a>)',
-  height=684
+  description=" chart showing the scores of Color spaces and functions in stable releases over the past year.
+Chrome/Edge and Firefox started around 50% and Firefox has only moderately improved, while Chrome/Edge has improved a bit more to nearly 65%.
+Safari started strong at just above 90% and moved up above 95%.", width=719, height=684
   )